Hosted by RemyC

 with the Greenloop, Lü magazine sponsored the world's first green model

 Project Green Search.
 Finals were held in Los Angeles.
-With Conscious Decisions, Greenburbs hosts the
+With Conscious Decisions, Greenburbs hosted the

 Green Market Exposition at the Barnum Museum in Bridgeport,